 - bank (n.1)

-- "financial institution," late 15c., originally "money-dealer's counter or shop," from either Old Italian banca or Middle French banque (itself from the Italian word), both meaning "table" (the notion is of the moneylender's exchange table), from a Germanic source (compare Old High German bank "bench, moneylender's table"), from Proto-Germanic *bankiz- "shelf," *bankon- (see bank (n.2).
+- "financial institution," late 15c., originally "money-dealer's counter or shop," from either Old Italian banca or Middle French banque (itself from the Italian word), both meaning "table," from a Germanic source (such as Old High German bank "bench, moneylender's table"), from Proto-Germanic *bankiz- "shelf," *bankon- (see bank (n.2)).
+The etymonlogical notion is of the moneylender's exchange table.

 As "institution for receiving and lending money" from 1620s.
 In games of chance, "the sum of money held by the proprietor or one who plays against the rest," by 1720.
 Bank holiday is from 1871, though the tradition is as old as the Bank of England.
-To cry all the way to the bank was coined 1956 by flamboyant pianist Liberace, after a Madison Square Garden concert that was packed with patrons but panned by critics.
+To cry all the way to the bank was coined 1956 by U.S. pianist Liberace (1919-1987), after a Madison Square Garden concert that was panned by critics but packed with patrons.

 - bank (n.2)

-- "earthen incline, edge of a river," c.
-1200, probably in Old English but not attested in surviving documents, from a Scandinavian source such as Old Norse banki, Old Danish banke "sandbank," from Proto-Germanic *bangkon "slope," cognate with *bankiz "shelf" (see bench (n.)).
+- "natural earthen incline bordering a body of water," c.
+1200, from a Scandinavian source such as Old Norse *banki, Old Danish banke "sandbank," from Proto-Germanic *bankon "slope," cognate with *bankiz "shelf" (see bench (n.)).
 As "rising ground in a sea or rover, shoal," from c.
 1600.
 As "bench for rowers in an ancient galley," 1590s.